rzmf/PVZDbackend/doc/eTokenPro HSM.md

    purpose.
 Make sure to encrypt either the hard disk or file systems.
 Ideally it is a live system booted from a read-only storage device.
 2. Use the pki tool of your choice to generate the RSA key pair and save it in a PKCS#12 keystore.
+See the example with OpenSSL below.
+3. Use the "SafeNet Authentication Client" GUI tool to perform follwoing steps:
+   - Connect the eToken via USB to the management system;
+   - Initialize the token, deleting all existing data and setting token name and token password (no need for the admin password);
-3. Use the Gemalto/SafeNet Authentication Client GUI tool to initialize the token for 2048 RSA keys and FIPS mode, and also to import the private key and cert from the PKCS#12 keystore.
+   - Configure it for 2048 RSA keys and FIPS-140-L2 mode;
+   - Import the signing key and cert from the PKCS#12 keystore.
 4. Repeat this for each token.
 5. You may want to save the original key for backup storage, too.
-A protection for the key could be to split a large key between multiple persons, and use a derived key to AES-256 encrypt it, like this: openssl rand -base64 48 > keyN.txt # generate one random key per person cat key*.txt > openssl dgst -sha256 > enc_key.txt # derive encryption key openssl enc -aes-256-cbc -kfile enc_key.txt -in hsm_private.key > hsm_private_key.enc test if you can decrypt it: openssl enc -d -aes-256-cbc -kfile enc_key.txt -in hsm_private_key.enc > hsm_private_dup.key diff hsm_private.key hsm_private_dup.key # must not show a difference!
+A protection for the key could be to split a large key between multiple persons, and use a derived key to AES-256 encrypt it, like the example below. openssl rand -base64 48 > keyN.txt # generate one random key per person cat key*.txt > openssl dgst -sha256 > enc_key.txt # derive encryption key openssl enc -aes-256-cbc -kfile enc_key.txt -in hsm_private.key > hsm_private_key.enc test if you can decrypt it: openssl enc -d -aes-256-cbc -kfile enc_key.txt -in hsm_private_key.enc > hsm_private_dup.key diff hsm_private.key hsm_private_dup.key # must not show a difference!
-6. Delete data on the management system to assure that theHSM private key cannot be recovered.
+6. Delete data on the management system to assure that the HSM private key cannot be recovered.

 ### Security Considerations
 So you're losing out on the (more secure) generation of the private